logicalclocks/hopsworks-tutorials/integrations/java/beam/README.md

 ## Data source
 Feature pipeline needs to connect to some data source to read the data to be processed.
 In this tutorial you will use publicly available topic `projects/pubsub-public-data/topics/taxirides-realtime`.
-Ensure that the associated service account has the Pub/Sub admin role.
+Ensure that the associated service account has the Pub/Sub Admin role.

 ## Start Beam/DataFlow streaming pipeline: